Close

 Manton Dam Return to Service

-Manton Dam will continue to be a recreational resource for the Darwin community.
-The Northern Territory Government is working with Power and Water Corporation to develop a contemporary recreational management plan that recognises both the recreational and drinking water supply objectives for Manton Dam.
-Power and Water will implement additional treatment measures to ensure Manton Dam meets stringent drinking water quality standards.
+Manton Dam will remain a recreational resource for the Darwin community, with a new recreational management plan in development in consultation with the Department of Tourism and Hospitality’s Parks and Wildlife division.
+Power and Water will implement additional treatment measures to ensure the water pumped from Manton Dam meets stringent drinking water quality standards.

 For more information, go to the Power and Water website.